liberland/docs/constitution/Liberland-constitution.md

 * **§VI.8.** The criminal offenses shall be tried in the Criminal Court before a panel of three judges with the panel of Jury to give a verdict of ‘Guilty’ or ‘Not guilty'; acquittal by Jury shall be final.
 * **§VI.9.** The civil wrongs and administrative disputes shall be adjudicated in the Civil Court by a panel of three judges.
 * **§VI.10.** The Supreme Court shall review the constitutionality of every Bill passed by the Assembly and no Bill shall become the law of the Free Republic of Liberland unless the Supreme Court, by a simple majority, declares the Bill to be constitutional.
-  * **§VI.10(1)** Nothing in this paragraph precludes any Court of the Free Republic of Liberland from striking down any provision of any Act passed by the Assembly as unconstitutional at any later criminal or civil proceedings.
+  * **§VI.10(1)** Nothing in this paragraph precludes the Supreme Court of the Free Republic of Liberland from striking down any provision of any Act passed by the Assembly as unconstitutional at any later criminal or civil proceedings.